 Among those involved with the launch of the Chronicle is Gary Phelps, who was editor-in-chief of six of Reach forerunner Trinity Mirror’s West Midlands titles, including the Observer, before stepping down in 2018 as part of a series of cuts by the publisher.

-Gary will write a weekly column for the Chronicle and is joined by former Observer sports editor Marr Panter, who will work a as reporter.
+Gary will write a weekly column for the Chronicle and is joined by former Observer sports editor Matt Panter, who will work as a reporter.

 The Sutton Coldfield edition will be distributed to more than 24,000 homes across the area.